 There are different types of color charts that you can make.
 Also while there are standard charts many artists create their own variations of these methods that suit their needs better.

-In this article, I am going to share methods of making grid charts with acrylics
+In this article, I am going to share methods of making grid charts with acrylic

-- A standard master grid chart using 6 colors here but you cna use more if you wish
+- A standard master grid chart using 6 colors here but you can use more if you wish

 - A 3 color chart